dwyl/learn-flutter/README.md

 }
 ```

 Let's unpack the code above.
 The `StatefulWidget` and `State` are separate objects.
-The former (being the first one) declares its state by using the State object.
+The former (being the first one)
+declares its' state by using the `State` object.
-The State object is declared right after, initializing a `_counter` at 0.
+The `State` object is declared right after, initializing an `int _counter` at `0`.
 It declares an `_increment()` function that calls `setState()`
 (indicating the state is going to be changed) and increments the `_counter` variable.

-As with any widget, the `build()` method makes use of the `_counter` variable
+As with any widget, the `build()` method
+makes use of the `_counter` variable
 to display the number of times the button is pressed.
 Everytime it is pressed,
-the `_increment()` function is called, effectively changing the state and incrementing it.
+the `_increment()` function is called,
+effectively changing the state and incrementing it.

 ## Layout

-As we've already stated, the core of Flutter are widgets.
+As we've already stated,
+the core of `Flutter` are widgets.
 In fact, almost everything is a widget - even layout models.
 The things you see are widgets.